blicc-org/plugins/README.md

     yarn deploy

-If the credentials are correct and the command has been successfully executed, you will then find the plugins in the application itself.
+If the command has been successfully executed, you will then find the plugins in the application itself.

+> Make sure to set proper environment variables first.